the-butcher/COVID19-SEIR/README.md

 The code has been moved from local storage to github for backup- and documentation purposes.
 I plan to work on this repository to get it finished over the upcoming weeks (as of 22.05.2021).

 todo:
+* reintroduce refusal and splitting vaccinated to D|U|V (temp removed)
-* approximation get imprecise or fails when on the backside of the incidence curve
+* approximation gets imprecise or fails when on the backside of the incidence curve
 * bind the 'time' modification to chart cursor
   * show effective contact matrix on a per date basis (base_contact_matrix x reduction_through_testing * nrm_susceptible of the respective age group)
   * disable chart zoom to keep slider and chart aligned